vardecab/umbrella/README.md

 ## Release History

-- 0.41.1: Fixed margins in some edge cases; changes to rain related stuff.
 - 0.41: Fixed geolocation issues.
 - 0.40.1: Fixed a HTTP/HTTPS mismatch in `TimeZoneDB` URL; fixed a comment that appeared publicly but shouldn't.
 - 0.40: Changed how sunrise and sunset times are displayed — now in location time regardless of user's local time.